malikdunston/portfolio/README.md

 ## Journal

+	-	may 2021:
+		-	just reproducing v3 (ajs) in react going down the ux...
+		-	having success with ev listeners, etc....

 	-	4/20:
 		-	path prop can be deconstructed so we can include hashes (from index.js)
 		-	done w/css for now